Prayer wheel

 Traditionally, a mantra is written in Ranjana script or Tibetan script, on the outside of the wheel.
-The mantra Om mani padme hum is most commonly used, but other mantras may be used as well.
+The mantra Om mani padme hum is most commonly used, but other mantras can also be used.

-Also sometimes depicted are dakinis, Protectors and very often the eight auspicious symbols (ashtamangala).
-At the core of the cylinder is a "life tree" often made of wood or metal with certain mantras written on or wrapped around it.
-Many thousands (or in the case of larger prayer wheels, millions) of mantras are then wrapped around this life tree.
+Prayer wheels sometimes depict dakinis and the eight auspicious symbols (ashtamangala).
+At the core of the cylinder, as the axle of the wheel, is a "life tree" made of wood or metal with mantras written on or wrapped around it.

-According to the Tibetan Buddhist tradition based on the lineage texts regarding prayer wheels, spinning such a wheel will have much the same meritorious effect as orally reciting the prayers.
+According to the Tibetan Buddhist and Bon tradition, spinning such a wheel will have much the same meritorious effect as orally reciting the prayers.